Spandan1911/StayEase---Airbnb-Clone/README.md

 - ✍️ CRUD operations for property owners
 - 🔍 Search and filter properties
 - 📅 Booking system for guests
-- 🌐 RESTful API integration
+- 🌐 RESTful API integration.
 - 🎨 Responsive UI using EJS templates and CSS/Bootstrap

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------